-A wide variety catering options including refreshments, receptions, picnics and buffet meals are available through from our Food Service.
+A wide variety of catering options including refreshments, receptions, picnics and buffet meals are available through our Food Service.
 Our catering menu can be found here.
 We also take special requests into consideration.
 All catered functions will be billed based on a guarantee number.
 Requests for catered functions, including the guarantee number, must be submitted at least two weeks in advance of the conference.

 Minor adjustments to the guarantee number may be made two days before the event.
 If a catered event is held outside of our facilities, or extends beyond the scheduled time, there may be additional charges.
 Although the Conference Service office is available to discuss recommended amounts, the conference organizer (you) is responsible for establishing the guarantee number and item amounts for all catered events.

 Our overnight accommodations are furnished with two twin beds, two desks, two chairs, a closet and a combo microwave-refrigerator.
 While some rooms feature private or connecting bathrooms, in most of our residential halls shared bathrooms are located along the hallway.
 Our halls are located in two distinct areas of campus, commonly referred to as North Campus and South Campus.
 A 24-hr desk is operated in each area to address all guest needs.
 Meeting space is also available in some areas.